Preludes to the Eilenberg-Moore and the Leray-Serre spectral sequences: Introduction

-This result generalizes all previous degeneracy results for the Eilenberg--Moore spectral sequence in the given situation, such as the one in~\cite{NNS99}.
-Similar results hold for finite loop spaces and~$p$--compact groups~(Remark~\ref{rem:flspcg}) as well as Kac--Moody groups~(see~\cite{Kac85,Kitchloo} and Remark~\ref{rem:KacMoody}).

 Here is an outline of this article.
 In the following Section~\ref{sec:ss}, we briefly review the construction of the spectral sequence of a filtered complex and how the Leray--Serre and the Eilenberg--Moore spectral sequences are particular cases of that.
 We also discuss the classes of~$K$--minimal and~$K$--unbarred spaces, the two conditions that appear naturally as assumptions in the following Section~\ref{sec:comparison}, where we prove our main comparison results.
-The short Section~\ref{sec:examples} includes some elementary but illustrative examples of degenerate cases and the principal fibrations in which the Hopf fibration features.
-The final Section~\ref{sec:applications} contains a new degeneracy theorem for Eilenberg--Moore spectral sequences that leads, together with our comparison theorems, to a structure theorem for Leray--Serre spectral sequences, ending in the most general degeneracy results for Lie groups.
+The final Section~\ref{sec:examples} includes some elementary but illustrative examples of degenerate cases and the principal fibrations in which the Hopf fibration features.
+Its purpose is purely didactic; more substantial applications will appear elsewhere.